sst/sst/www/docs/what-is-sst.md

 └─ web
 ```

-Where the `web/` directory is your frontend, `services/` directory is the backend, and `stacks/` directory has your infrastructure definitions.
+Where the `web/` directory is your frontend, `services/` is the backend, and `stacks/` has your infrastructure definitions.

 ---